-Weight: 6.08 oz
+Weight: 6.08 ounces

 Dimensions: 4.7 x 3.5 x 2.9 inches

-Best use: recreational scuba, outdoor survival, hiking, camping
+Best use: Recreational scuba, outdoor survival, hiking, camping

 Although the watch only has a resin band, it is surprisingly a tough piece.
 It’s a very well-made watch and it can stand up to the demanding conditions of the outdoors.

 There are even many customers saying that their watch is still alive and ticking after so many years.
 It’s not the most feature-packed watch out there but what it offers can still please even the most jaded outdoor person.
-The built-in compass works as advertised and it is water resistant down to 200m.
+The built-in compass works as advertised and it is water resistant down to 200 meters.

-Weight: 4.16 oz
+Weight: 4.16 ounces

 Dimensions: 5.9 x 5.9 x 5.9 inches

-Best use: outdoor survival, diving, camping, hiking
+Best use: Outdoor survival, diving, camping, hiking

 The orange luminous hands provide great visibility even during low-light conditions.
 The solar powered battery offers a lifetime’s worth of usage without ever needing a replacement.

 What we really love about the Eco-Drive STX43 is that it’s really good looking watch.
 The attention to detail is impeccable.
 It looks fairly sporty but still manages to be elegant.
 We thought we’ll hate the orange color of the hands but surprisingly, it works well.

-Weight: 8.3 oz
+Weight: 8.3 ounces

-Best use: tactical training, field training, diving, outdoor survival
+Best use: Tactical training, field training, diving, outdoor survival

 It just gives you the time and that’s pretty much it.
 What it lacks in features makes up for it in terms of accuracy and reliability.
 This watch is designed for tactical situations where you need to mark the time under stress.

-The sapphire crystal face and corrosion-resistant 316L stainless steel ensures that this watch can handle anything you throw at it.
-It’s also waterproof up to 100m and the molded silicone strap provides great fit and comfort.
+The sapphire crystal face and corrosion-resistant 316 L stainless steel ensures that this watch can handle anything you throw at it.
+It’s also waterproof up to 100 meters and the molded silicone strap provides great fit and comfort.
 The watch prioritizes toughness and clarity under extreme conditions.
 If you are someone who believes that “less is more”, this watch would be the perfect timekeeping tool for you.